Operational Policy 2.4 – Planning for school sites

 The Western Australian Planning Commission considers that many of the planning ‘gaps’ and suboptimal outcomes in relation to school sites can be improved through early consultation and engagement with the Department of Education as well as the identification of appropriate sites in the structure planning stages.

-A subdivider/landowner is required to demonstrate that they have engaged with the Department of Education early in the planning process where residential development is proposed, and to provide formal evidence of that engagement (e.g. letter from Department of Education) when the structure plan is lodged.
-While it is not imperative that the parties agree in respect of the school site planning, the Department of Education must be made aware of any structure plan which proposes residential development, or any subsequent amendment which alters the scope of residential development or proposed estimated dwellings.
+A subdivider/landowner is required to demonstrate they have engaged with the Department of Education early in the planning process where residential development is proposed, and to provide formal evidence of that engagement (e.g. letter from Department of Education) when the structure plan is lodged.
+While it is not imperative that the parties agree on the school site planning, the Department of Education must be made aware of any structure plan which proposes residential development, or any subsequent amendment that alters the scope of residential development or proposed estimated dwellings.

 This process will advise the Department of Education of cumulative changes that may occur in a locality and that may potentially impact school site provision, anticipated catchments and dwelling yields.

-The Department of Education is cognisant of not unduly delaying proposals in the engagement phase, and will be resourcing appropriately and developing practice notes to ensure that responses to pre-lodgement consultation will occur in a reasonable timeframe.
+The Department of Education will provide appropriate resources and develop practice notes to ensure that responses to pre-lodgement consultation occur in a reasonable timeframe.

-Why has the ratio of dwellings to public primary schools changed?
+How does the ratio of dwellings to public primary schools work?

-The new ratio of 1500 dwellings per primary school is not attributed to a specific catchment and takes into consideration the broader locality, recognising that demand is not limited to the boundaries of a structure plan or subdivision area.
+The ratio of 1500 dwellings per public primary school is not attributed to a specific catchment and takes into consideration the broader locality, recognising that demand is not limited to the boundaries of a structure plan or subdivision area.
 This approach is expected to assist with the undersupply of school sites and/or student oversubscription issues.
-It will also provide the basis for a more accurate development contribution to be calculated.
+It also provides the basis for a more accurate development contribution to be calculated.

 In situations where a structure plan allocates residential ranges (e.g. R20-30), the average is expected to be used to calculate the demand for school sites.
 As the policy provides for variation, with other factors taken into consideration, such as the broader area capacity and demographic trends, it is recommended that proponents engage early with the Department of Education to determine a suitable level of school site provision.